Bowls Australia: History

-In 1844 an English immigrant called Frederick Lipscombe constructed a bowling green behind his Beach Tavern in Sandy Bay, Hobart.
+In 1844, English immigrant Frederick Lipscombe constructed a bowling green behind his Beach Tavern in Sandy Bay, Hobart.
 The first recorded match was held on 1 January 1845 between Lipscombe and T. Burgess.
 Greens were then laid at Parramatta, Sydney and Melbourne, the latter seeing the first club formed in 1865, by an expatriate Scot John Campbell.
 Ten clubs met in 1867 to agree rules based on the Scottish Bowling Association.
 The NSW BA was founded on 22 May 1880, followed by Victoria just two months later and others followed (WA 1898), SA (1902) and Queensland (1903).
 The Imperial Bowling Association was formed in 1899 but a failed attempt to create a National Association took place in 1900.

 On 22 September 1911, the Australian Bowling Council, was formed at conference of state delegates in Melbourne.
 The first Australian Championships under the new body were held in 1912, and the first Australian representative side played in New Zealand in 1914.

 In 1928, the Australian Bowls Council became affiliated with the International Bowling Board, now known as World Bowls Inc.

 The first World Bowls Championship was played at Kyeemagh Bowls Club in New South Wales in 1966.